MavisPanashe/MavisPanashe.github.io/_posts/2024-07-25-Deciphering-Big-Data.md

 ### Project 5: Individual Project: Executive Summary
 ## Reflections

+During our team project, tasks were distributed among the three of us based on our individual skills.
+My responsibilities included researching the organization’s background and database system requirements, organizing team meetings, and structuring the assignment in line with the learning outcomes.
+Initially, however, there was some overlap in task allocation.
+For example, the data management pipeline depended on the type of DBMS selected, and the latter stages of the pipeline were contingent on earlier steps.
+This created challenges in time management and communication, as some team members couldn’t begin their work until others had completed theirs.

+Bruce Tuckman’s “stages of group development” (Tuckman, 2010) helped me understand the importance of effective teamwork and communication in an organisational context.
+We focused on open communication, using regular meetings and digital collaboration tools to facilitate idea sharing and timely feedback regarding our team goals, roles, and responsibilities.
+Building trust and collaboration was also key; we fostered an environment where everyone felt comfortable raising concerns and offering suggestions, which improved problem-solving and innovation.
+Additionally, we implemented regular feedback loops to assess our progress and make necessary adjustments, continuously improving our process.
+Applying these principles significantly enhanced our team’s effectiveness and the quality of our final database system.

+While our group achieved a successful outcome, we could have improved further by sharing individual skills more openly.
+This would have encouraged more collaboration and input across tasks, leading to richer feedback and more cohesive work.

+I was able to apply these lessons from the Unit 6 report to the Unit 11 executive summary.
+In Unit 11, I developed and applied professional skills to become a more effective team member within a group of software developers.
+Through extensive research, I learned the importance of GDPR and data integrity in business contexts.
+GDPR emphasises protecting and ensuring the privacy of personal data, while integrity ensures its reliability and accuracy.
+Both are critical in database design for legal compliance, security, and operational efficiency.

+This knowledge broadened my perspective, helping me see database systems not only from a technical standpoint but also from a business perspective.
+Understanding that components of a database system evolve over time highlighted the importance of staying current with new policies and regulations.
+This is a valuable habit and skill that will serve me well as I pursue a career as a Data Scientist.

 ## Meeting Minutes
 We initially followed the team contract procedure to establish skills between eachother in order to distribute tasks